Bastlifa/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.map returns an array, .forEach allows for more general function returns.

 2. What is the difference between a function and a method?

+A method is associated with a class/object, and can act upon data in that object, without it being passed as a parameter.
+A function can be called without an associated class/object, and must be passed any variables not available to the scope it rests in.

 3. What is closure?

+A closure is a combination of a function, along with its environment (such as variables that were in its scope), which can be returned to a scope which does not have access to that environment, yet the closure itself retains such access.

 4. Describe the four rules of the 'this' keyword.

+'this' binds to the window when in the global context.
+Methods called by '.' bind 'this' to the object left of the dot.
+When using a constructor function, 'this' binds to the specific instance of the obj.
+Using '.bind', 'call', or '.apply' explicitly binds 'this' to the object paramater of those

 5. Why do we need super() in an extended class?

+To instruct the parent class' constructor to use the child class' attributes.

 ## Project Set up